Salem Radio Network News Monday, December 1, 2025

 “We are closely watching the increased competitive intensity and implications across the financial system, and we will continue to adjust our settings as appropriate,” CEO Matt Comyn said.

-Credit quality remained solid.
-The bank set aside A$220 million for potential loan losses, equal to 9 basis points of its loan book.
-Overdue home loans improved to 0.66% of the portfolio, and problem business loans declined to A$6.2 billion, or 0.94% of total corporate lending.
+The bank set aside A$220 million for potential loan loss, equal to 9 basis points of its loan book.
+Overdue home loans stood at 0.66% of its portfolio and problem business loans amounted to 0.94% of total corporate lending.

 ($1 = 1.5389 Australian dollars)

-(Reporting by Roushni Nair and Sneha Kumar in Bengaluru; Editing by Alan Barona)
+(Reporting by Roushni Nair and Sneha Kumar in Bengaluru; Editing by Alan Barona and Christopher Cushing)

 Previous